Controlling of Each Lamp by Independent Single way Switch in Parallel Lighting Circuit?

-- The first Lamp is OFF, because the switch which is connect to line is OFF, so the circuit is not complete, and there is no way to flowing current, in other word this is an open circuit.
+- The third Lamp is OFF, because switch S1 which is connected to light bulb through Line is OFF, so the circuit behaves like an open circuit meaning there is no way to flow the current in the circuit.
+Hence, bulb is not glowing

 - How To Wire Switches in Parallel?

 - How to control One Lamp from two or three different places?

 - How to Control a Lamp by a Single Way or One-way Switch?

 - Introduction to Series, Parallel and Series-Parallel Connections

 - Difference Between Series and Parallel Circuit – Comparison

 - Series, Parallel and Series-Parallel Connection of Batteries